 3. Mr. Milind Pujari Chief Financial Officer

-4. Mr. Prashant Khattry Head (Legal) & Company Secretary
+4. Mr. Prashant Khattry Head (Legal) and Company Secretary

-Details pertaining to remuneration as required under section 197(12) of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are enclosed as Annexure -"C" to this report.
+Details pertaining to remuneration as required under Section 197(12) of the CompaniesAct 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are enclosed as Annexure -"A" to this report.

 PARTICULARS OF EMPLOYEES

-Information regarding employees in accordance with the provisions of Rule 5(2) and Rule5(3) of the Companies (Appointment & Remuneration of Managerial Personnel) Rules 2014is given in Annexure- "B" to this Report.
+Information regarding employees in accordance with the provisions of Rule 5(2) and Rule5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is given in Annexure- "B" to this Report.

-A risk management policy under the above said enterprise risk management framework asapproved by the Board has been adopted by the Company and being reviewed on yearly basis.
+A risk management policy under the above said enterprise risk management framework asapproved by the Board has been adopted by the Company.

 CORPORATE SOCIAL RESPONSIBILITY